+The Family by Family model is the result of one of TACSI’s first projects.
+We were given a brief by the South Australian Government to help reduce the number of families needing crisis services, and to help keep more kids out of the child protection system.
 Over a period of 12 months, we worked with families to co-design a new program that would enable them to make the changes they wanted to make in their own lives.

 Family by Family supports families across Australia to help each other thrive.
-It’s a peer-to-peer program that draws on the experience and resilience within communities – we find and train families who have been through tough times, match them with families who want things to change, and coach the families to grow and change together.
+It is a peer-to-peer program that draws on the experience and resilience within communities – we find and train families who have been through tough times, match them with families who want things to change, and coach the families to grow and change together.

-The biggest difference is that families are primarily supported by other families rather than professionals.
-Family by Family activates a largely untapped resource – the strengths and experiences of families that have ‘been there, done that’ – and at the same time, builds community capability and strengthens connections.
+The biggest difference is that families are primarily supported by other families, rather than professionals.
+Family by Family activates a largely untapped resource – the strengths and experiences of families that have ‘been there, done that’ – and at the same time builds community capability and strengthens connections.
 One of the real strengths of this model is that families don’t work nine to five, Monday to Friday – they’re there to support each other 24 hours a day.